01.CHOICE's top 10 tips

 10. Standby power

-These days Low standby energy consumption of televisions is legislated which is a step in the right direction but, when it comes to your other appliances, it still pays to be proactive.
+These days, low standby energy consumption of televisions is legislated.
+It's a step in the right direction, but when it comes to your other appliances, it still pays to be proactive.